|Country of Origin||Slovakia|

 Hip Dysplasia: This condition expectancy in the large size dog.
-This usually affects the hip joints causing sharp pain on the back of the dog making them difficult to move from one place to another.
-It is also caused due to the undeveloped joints on the hip area.
+This usually affects the hip joints causing sharp pain on the back of the dog making it difficult to move from one place to another.
+It is also caused due to the undeveloped joints in the hip area.
 It is mainly caused by genetic components but it can also be influenced by environmental factors.

 Slovakian Wirehaired Pointer is mainly acceptable in two colors and a marking which are: